 - Encourage extracurricular activities

-Drug addiction knows no bounds.
-Everyone has some possibility of becoming addicted, which is why it’s best to stay away from drugs and heavy drinking at all stages of development.
-Awakenings Treatment Center offers complete dual diagnosis treatment in Agoura for the mind, body and soul.
+Awakenings Treatment Center offers complete dual diagnosis treatment for the mind, body and soul, in Agoura Hills, California.
 Contact us today to start your journey to healing.